Yusuf-S-Aytekin/UC-Davis-SQL-for-Data-Science-Capstone-Project/README.md

 -- ERD.vuerd file is for creating the ER diagram.
 You need to download the ERD Editor extension in VSCode to use this.

--- You can run the SportsStats.session.sql file to create the corresponding tables.
+-- You can run the SportsStats.session.sql file to create the tables in ERD.